Sana-u02/DeepFake-audio-Detection-using-TSSD-with-Attention-Mechanism/README.md

 ## Project Overview

-This system leverages a **Time-Series Signal Detection (TSSD)** model integrated with an **Attention Mechanism** to enhance focus on key audio features.
+This system leverages a **Time Domain Synthetic Speech Detection (TSSD)** model integrated with an **Attention Mechanism** to enhance focus on key audio features.
 The model is trained on benchmark datasets and achieves high accuracy in classifying real and fake audio.

 ## 🎯 Objective